OWASP/CheatSheetSeries/cheatsheets/Ruby_on_Rails_Cheat_Sheet.md

 ### Insecure Direct Object Reference or Forceful Browsing

 By default, Ruby on Rails apps use a RESTful URI structure.
 That means that paths are often intuitive and guessable.
 To protect against a user trying to access or modify data that belongs to another user, it is important to specifically control actions.
-Out of the gate on a vanilla Rails application, there is no such built in protection.
+Out of the gate on a vanilla Rails application, there is no such built-in protection.
 It is possible to do this by hand at the controller level.

 It is also possible, and probably recommended, to consider resource-based access control libraries such as [cancancan](https://github.com/CanCanCommunity/cancancan) (cancan replacement) or [pundit](https://github.com/elabs/pundit) to do this.
 This ensures that all operations on a database object are authorized by the business logic of the application.